-601.1 In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.28 A1 are relevant to applying the conceptual framework when providing accounting and bookkeeping services to an Audit Client.
+In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.28 A1 are relevant to applying the conceptual framework when providing accounting and bookkeeping services to an Audit Client.

-- 601.2 A1 Management is responsible for the preparation and fair presentation of the Financial Statements in accordance with the applicable financial reporting framework.
+- Management is responsible for the preparation and fair presentation of the Financial Statements in accordance with the applicable financial reporting framework.
 These responsibilities include: - Determining accounting policies and the accounting treatment in accordance with those policies. - Preparing or changing source documents or originating data, in electronic or other form, evidencing the occurrence of a transaction.
-Examples include: - Purchase orders. - Payroll time records. - Customer orders. - Originating or changing journal entries. - Determining or approving the account classifications of transactions.
+Examples include: - o Purchase orders. - o Payroll time records. - Customer orders. - Originating or changing journal entries. - Determining or approving the account classifications of transactions.